Scrounger/ioBroker.vis-materialdesign/README.md

     <tbody>
         <tr>
             <td rowspan=1><img src="doc/en/media/masonry_resolution_settings.png"></td>
-            <td colspan=2>Depending on the width of the resolution, the number of columns and the distance between the views can be set.
+            <td colspan=2>Depending on the width of the widget, the number of columns and the distance between the views can be set.
 The settings can be set independently for portrait and landscape format.
             To find out the width of the resolution for the different devices, activate the Resolution Assistant under the common settings.</td>
         </tr>
         <tr>
             <td><img src="doc/en/media/masnory_settings_views.png"></td>